 Left to dry on coastlines, in the hot sun, it becomes a tourism nightmare.
 Despite the eyesore and odor given off by the thousands of tiny plants and marinelife that travel with sargassum, it is not harmful in any way.

 Instead, scientists stress this eco-system’s importance to healthy oceans.
-Some speculate that climate change causing shifting water currents and warmer seas is to be blamed for the abundance of sargassum, which otherwise occurs naturally.
+Some speculate that climate change causing shifting water currents, warmer seas and more carbon dioxide is to be blamed for the abundance of sargassum, which otherwise occurs naturally.

-Large scale efforts to bury the seaweed in trenches dug into the sand will pay off in the future, when the sargassum attracts more sand to replenish and widen the beachfront along the most heavily developed coastlines.
+Conservationists say that large scale efforts to bury the seaweed in trenches dug into the sand will pay off in the future, when the sargassum attracts more sand to replenish and widen the beachfront along the most heavily developed coastlines.

 All we know for sure is that trying it fight it on such a large scale is a losing proposition.